hyperledger/iroha/docs/source/references/config.md

 A type wrapped in a single `Option<..>` signifies that in the corresponding `json` block there is a fallback value for this type, and that it only serves as a reference.
 If a default for such a type has a `null` value, it means that there is no meaningful fallback available for this particular value.

 All the default values can be freely obtained from a provided [sample configuration file](../../../configs/peer/config.json), but it should only serve as a starting point.
-If left unchanged, the sample configuration file would still fail to build due to it having `null` in place of [public](#public_key) and [private](#private_key) keys as well as [endpoint](#torii.api_url) [URLs](#torii.telemetry_url).
+If left unchanged, the sample configuration file would still fail to build due to it having `null` in place of [public](#public_key) and [private](#private_key) keys as well as [API endpoint URL](#torii.api_url).
 These should be provided either by modifying the sample config file or as environment variables.
 No other overloading of configuration values happens besides reading them from a file and capturing the environment variables.

 For both types of configuration options wrapped in a single `Option<..>` (i.e. both those that have meaningful defaults and those that have `null`), failure to provide them in any of the above two ways results in an error.